iot2tangle/XDK110-Bosch/http-sdcard/README.md

-# XDK2Streams HTTP Protocol WITH SD CARD
+# XDK110 WiFi with SD CARD

 HTTP is a common protocol to transfer data and files over the network.
 The XDK supports HTTP natively and offers two modules to make HTTP requests.
 This guide will provide an introduction to both of them and will demonstrate how to use them to make GET and POST request.